MartinPetkov/GCTF2021BeginnersQuestWriteups/8-misc-hide-and-seek/README.md

 A valid PNG image must contain an IHDR chunk, one or more IDAT chunks, and an IEND chunk
 ```

 We see that here.
-But that page does not mention "eDIH" and I'm not sure what that is.
-However, it's likely another type of chunk, so let's find out how to read those chunks directly.
+But that page does not mention "eDIH".
+It's likely another type of chunk, so let's find out how to read those chunks directly.

 ## Reading chunks